 Because your knee is the largest joint in your body, and one of the most complex meniscus tears can be common.
-Dr. Karsch at Premier Orthopaedic offers over 20 years of experience in treating for meniscus tears for patients from the communities of Northern Atlanta, with offices in Decatur and Sandy Springs, Georgia.
+Dr. Karsch at Premier Orthopaedic offers over 20 years of experience in treating for meniscus tears for patients from the communities of Northern Atlanta, with an office in Sandy Springs, Georgia.

 Because the knee is so complex it is vulnerable to injury.
 Meniscal tears are among the most common injuries of the knee injuries.
 The meniscus is a rubbery, C-shaped disc that cushions your knee.
 If the meniscus tears it can prevent your knee from working right.
 Athletes are at a higher risk for meniscus tears due to sudden impact or twisting.
 However, anyone at any age can tear a meniscus.
 Older people are more likely to develop degenerative meniscal tears where the cartilage weakens and wears thin over time.
 With a torn meniscus you may experience any of the following symptoms: